KennyLowe/architecture-center/docs/microservices/domain-analysis.md

 Before writing any code, you need a bird's eye view of the entire system that you are creating.
 Domain driven design (DDD) is an approach to software design that starts by modeling the business domain.
 A domain model is an abstract model of the domain.
 It distills and organizes domain knowledge, and provides a common language for developers and domain experts.

 A domain model must include behaviors and business rules &mdash; it's not just a data schema or an object graph.
 The domain model is not code.
 The application code conforms to the model, and expresses the model, but the model is logically separate from the implementation.
-(However, don't make the mistake of thinking that DDD has to follow a waterfall model, where the domain model is finalized before starting to implement.
-The domain model should evolve with the application.)
+The domain model doesn't need to be finalized before starting to implement; it will evolve with the application.

 Using a DDD approach will help you to design microservices so that every service forms a natural fit to a functional business requirement.
 It can help you to avoid the trap of letting your design be dictated by organizational boundaries or technology choices &mdash; say, putting unrelated functionality into the same service simply because they both use a SQL database.